Amazon Echo Sub release date, price, news and features

 Amazon Echo Sub release date

-We'll update this story once we learn more regarding UK and Australian pre-order and shipping details.
+We'll update this story once we learn more regarding UK pre-order and shipping details.

 Regardless, expect to see these in friends and family members' homes – assuming it sells well – by the end of the month or early October.
 It's sure to be a staple of this year's Black Friday sales.